-(a) objectively incorporate all reasonable and supportable information that can be obtained without undue cost or effort about the amount, timing and certainty of future cash flows, including estimated mathematical expectations (i.e., the probability-weighted average) of the full range of possible outcomes;

-- (b) reflect CNP Assurances and its subsidiaries' views, provided that estimates of the relevant market variables are consistent with observable market prices for those variables: - (c) are current estimates should reflect the conditions existing at the measurement date, including assumptions about the future at that date; - (d) are explicit.
+- (a) objectively incorporate all reasonable and supportable information that can be obtained without undue cost or effort about the amount, timing and certainty of future cash flows, including estimated mathematical expectations (i.e., the probability-weighted average) of the full range of possible outcomes; - (b) reflect the group's views, provided that estimates of the relevant market variables are consistent with observable market prices for those variables; - (c) are current estimates should reflect the conditions existing at the measurement date, including assumptions about the future at that date; - (d) are explicit.

 The economic assessment should be based on the average of numerous economic trajectories.
-To ensure that the estimates are relevant, account is taken of management action and action by CNP Assurances and its subsidiaries' partners, including in market conditions far removed from the current situation.
+To ensure that the estimates are relevant, account is taken of management action and action by the CNP Assurances Group's partners, including in market conditions far removed from the current situation.